BDC Hamburger Icon

 Importance of a strong finance team

-While you may know the direction you want your business to go in the future, a finance team has the expertise to break that long-term vision down into practical steps with a realistic timeline.
-They use detailed, current analytics of your business to provide your leadership team with a much more intricate overview than the standard ones many small businesses rely upon.
-A sharp finance team can spot potential problem areas so they can be corrected before they significantly impact the bottom line.
+While you may know the direction you want your business to take, a finance team has the expertise to break down your long-term vision into practical steps with a realistic timeline.
+These financial professionals use detailed, current analytics to provide an intricate overview of your organization’s financial health.

-Standard financial statements prepared by your bookkeeping team or outside accountant will tell you if you need a capital infusion to smooth over a cash flow shortfall.
-However, it usually takes an inside financial expert to identify when additional funding sources are needed for growth.
-Your financial whiz can also tell you how much you realistically need, controlling your finance costs and enabling a successful growth initiative.
+Standard financial statements prepared by your bookkeeping team or an outside accountant can tell you if a capital infusion is necessary to address a cash flow shortfall.
+However, it typically takes an internal financial expert to identify when additional funding sources are required for growth.

-Identifying cost savings to boost profits
+A finance team identifies cost savings to boost profits.

-Allowing founders to focus on core competencies
+A finance team allows founders to focus on core competencies.

 How a finance team improves lending chances